Taco Bell Cheesy Fiesta Potatoes

 What makes these potatoes so good?

 This is one of the most popular Taco Bell copycat recipes because these crispy potatoes are seasoned perfectly.
-The potato cubes are topped with low-fat sour cream and a deliciously creamy cheese sauce.
+The potato cubes are topped with low-fat sour cream and a delicious cheese sauce.

 Why You’ll Love These Homemade Cheesy Fiesta Potatoes